sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Workflow for reading from MySQL
 --------------------------------

-Below is a workflow which reads data from MySQL and read the result from ``Print N Rows`` processor.
+Below is a workflow which reads data from MySQL and reads the result from ``Print N Rows`` processor.
 It reads in the data from the ``Loandata`` table in MySQL.

 .. figure:: ../../_assets/user-guide/WorkflowReadJDBC.png
    :alt: JDBC Workflowt